 • 2 - Cuvettes for testing water.

-- After 5 minutes match the colour by placing the vial on the white circles on the card.
-Look into the top of the vial to see which color matches best.
-A colour change from yellow (< 0.1mg/L) to shades of green indicates the presence of ammonia.
+After 5 minutes match the colour by placing the vial on the white circles on the card.
+Look into the top of the vial to see which colour matches best.
+A colour change from yellow (< 0.1 mg/L) to shades of green indicates the presence of ammonia.
 Use the colour chart to determine the ammonia concentration.

 Results: Since there is no Canadian Drinking Water Guideline for Ammonia you will compare results to the European Union limit.
 The standard should give a result very close to the 0.5 mg/L AEUL; if the colour is darker then it DOES NOT meet the guidelines.